hyper-expanse/dotfiles/os/debian.md

 The latest version of the Omni CPP Complete script is pulled from the vim-scripts Github repository through the inclusion of the Vundle 'Plugin' statement in the vimrc file.

-#### Package Installation

-To build tag files for Omni Complete to aford auto completion, you will need the exubert-ctag tool.

-Packages
-* exuberant-ctags

 #### C++ Source Code

 We need to download a modified version of the C++ STL header files so that a Ctags tag database can be generated.